-Scuderia AlphaTauri launches 2023 F1 Season at New York Fashion Week
+Scuderia AlphaTauri launches 2023 F1 season at New York Fashion Week

 Fashion meets Formula One in New York City as Scuderia AlphaTauri launches its 2023 car alongside drivers Yuki Tsunoda and team newcomer Nyck De Vries at New York Fashion Week.

-Premium fashion brand AlphaTauri also celebrated its debut in the U.S. market with the two drivers dressed in outfits from the collections.
-Here is all you need to know:
+Premium fashion brand AlphaTauri also celebrated its debut in the US market with the two drivers dressed in outfits from the collections.

 Scuderia AlphaTauri kickstart their 2023 Formula One season with rookie Nyck De Vries, 28, joining the driver roster alongside Tsunoda.
 De Vries becomes the second Dutch driver on the grid alongside two-time world champion Max Verstappen.